Layr-Labs/eigenlayer-docs/docs/developers/how-to-build-an-avs.md

 Please see the example from hello-world-avs [here](https://github.com/Layr-Labs/hello-world-avs/blob/84ae1974c212c193a3992467f7d431bad39f74a3/src/index.ts#L41).

-**2: At least one event written to your AVSs on chain contracts**
+**2: At least one event written to your AVSs on-chain contracts**
-The Operator binary (or off chain aggregation service code) must write at least one event to the AVSs on chain contracts to be used for future on-chain verification, rewards, and slashing purposes.
+The Operator binary (or off-chain aggregation service code) must write at least one event to the AVSs on-chain contracts to be used for future on-chain verification, rewards, and slashing purposes.

 Please see the example from hello-world-avs [here](https://github.com/Layr-Labs/hello-world-avs/blob/84ae1974c212c193a3992467f7d431bad39f74a3/src/index.ts#L25).